EGO-Tech/starbase-ships/rigger/README.md

 The small propellant tank above the crafting bench can also be used to refuel the ship.
 Turn off `FlowOut` and connect the tank's resource bridge to any of the ship's resource bridges, this will transfer the propellant from the tank to the ship.
 You can then unbolt the tank and craft refills for the tank using ice and then bolt the tank back to the support.
 Rinse and repeat until full.

-Remember to turn `FlowIn` and `FlowOut` back on if you are using the Endo to collect ore via the resource bridge.
+Remember to turn `FlowIn` and `FlowOut` back on if you are using the Endo to collect ore via any of the ship's resource bridges.

 If for some reason you need access to the ship's internal tanks, you can unbolt the grates on top of the ship which are marked with circular decals.
 This will give access to _some_ tanks.